javsort/SchichtPlaner/README.md

 This application is currently being designed and built through a CI/CD workflow enabled by an external server, so all deployments are done here, via GitHub Actions workflows.

-This README is a guide to the repository, where you'll find the following folders and helping sections:
+This README is a main guide to the repository, and under each folder, there's a corresponding README explaining what you'll find there.

+> [!IMPORTANT]
-**:warning:!
-For deployment instructions, head down to the Local Deployment section below**
+> **:warning:!
+For local deployment instructions, head down to the Local Deployment section below**

 ## Live Application Access
 The application running on server can be accessed through here! `http://138.199.161.219:3000/login`